gnobal/MirandaCallerIdPlugin/README.md

 MirandaCallerIdPlugin
 =====================

-An old plugin I wrote for Miranda IM to provide caller ID capabilities when the computer is connected to a landline through a modem
+An old plugin I wrote for Miranda IM to provide caller ID capabilities when the computer is connected to a landline through a modem.
+Can be used as a reference for how to do caller ID in Windows (at least in the past it used to work :)

 Basic caller ID functionality for Miranda.
 Notifies using a notification baloon next to Miranda's systray icon.
 Also able to save a call log.